Georgegriff/griffadev/src/posts/navigator-share/native-sharing-with-navigator-share-api.md

 ## Web Share API as progressive enhancement

 The rest of this article describes the approach that I took for implementing the Web Share API as a progressive enhancement to my blog.
-For browsers where the API is supported the option is offered, otherwise I added share buttons for common places where I might expect people to share e.g. Twitter.
+For browsers where the API is supported the option is offered, otherwise I added share buttons for common places where I might expect people to share e.g. X.

 For my blog I'm using 11ty, a really flexible static site generator which encourages you to build lightweight and fast websites.
 I wrote about my journey with 11ty over here: [How I got started with 11ty](https://griffa.dev/posts/how-i-got-started-with-11ty/).